strmlineapp-ux/agileflow/src/docs/design-system.md

 ### 4. Focus-on-Search
 This pattern ensures a user can begin typing their search query immediately, without an extra click, improving the efficiency of the interface.

-- **Trigger**: A management tab (like "Pages" or "Tabs" on the Admin page) becomes the active, visible tab.
+- **Trigger**: A management tab (like "Pages" or "Tabs" on the Admin page) becomes the active, visible tab, **and** the user clicks the search icon to reveal the search input.
 - **Behavior**:
-  - The search input field for that tab **must** automatically gain focus as soon as the tab content is rendered and visible.
+  - The search input field for that tab **must** automatically gain focus as soon as the search input is rendered and visible.
-  - This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is ready.
+  - This is achieved using a custom `useFocusOnMount` hook that correctly handles the component lifecycle, ensuring the element is ready before attempting to focus it.
-- **Application**: Applied to the primary search input on management tabs to streamline the user's workflow.
+- **Application**: Applied to the primary search input on management tabs ("Admins", "Pages", "Tabs") to streamline the user's workflow.

 ---